IOxCyber/Linux-octo/Linux Fundamental/Protocols-Comparision/Service-vs-Systemctl.md

      - Stop a service: `sudo service apache2 stop`
      - Restart a service: `sudo service apache2 restart`
      - Check the status of a service: `sudo service apache2 status`
+     - Command to List All Services: `service --status-all`

 2. **`systemctl` Command**:
    - The `systemctl` command is a `more modern and feature-rich command used for managing system services` on Linux systems that use the systemd init system.